jordillonch/CrudGeneratorBundle/README.md

 # CrudGeneratorBundle

-This Symfony2 bundle aims to be the bundle that you are looking for create a nice CRUD with pagination and filter features.
+This Symfony2 bundle aims to be the bundle that you are looking for create a nice CRUD with pagination, filter and transaltion features.

 This bundle is inspired in an article wrote by Ricard Clau: [Extending SensioGeneratorBundle for our Admin Areas](http://www.ricardclau.com/2012/03/extending-sensiogeneratorbundle-for-our-admin-areas/)